Yuer-1218/SIGT/README.md

 # SIGT (Semantic Image Generation Tech)
-New form for translate the picture
+New form for translate the Image

-Advantage: LPIPS IOU FID

-Target: Infocom Poster

-Code Release: After Accept
+Some mathematical proof and Demo is in Proof.pdf